 Commute mileage is non-reimbursable.
 Mileage reimbursements which depart from or return to a traveler’s home may be reduced accordingly.
 For purposes of this policy, the assigned work location of an employee who telecommutes from home shall be considered the UW–Madison campus on all days when that employee engages in any work activity on the UW–Madison campus.

-business-related mileage is fully reimbursable when traveling to/from assigned work location.
+Business-related mileage is fully reimbursable when traveling to/from the assigned work location.

 Travelers may be reimbursed for the mileage for two round trips to/from the drop-off site in lieu of incurring mileage and parking costs at a commercial transportation terminal.

-Travelers must use the Big Ten Alliance contract with Enterprise and National Car Rental when renting a vehicle for business use.
-If Enterprise and National do not serve the location of travel, the State of Wisconsin contract with Hertz must be used.
-If neither of these is available, a non-contract vendor may be used.
+Travelers must use either the Big Ten Alliance contract with Enterprise and National Car rental or State of Wisconsin contract with Hertz when renting a vehicle for business use.
+If these vendors are not available, a non-contract vendor may be used.

-Contract rentals through Enterprise, National, or Hertz must be booked through Concur or directly with the University’s contracted travel agency.
-If Enterprise, National or Hertz do not serve a particular location and another vendor must be used, travelers are encouraged, but not required, to use the same methods to reserve a vehicle.
+Contract rentals through Enterprise, National, or Hertz may be booked through Concur or directly with the University’s contracted travel agency.
+If Enterprise, National, or Hertz do not serve a particular location and another vendor must be used, travelers are encouraged—but not required—to use the same methods to reserve a vehicle.